anton-novak/community-board-bot/README.md

 ```
 Point your front-end services to the back end by editing the first line of `services` file in `/web-app/src` directory (by default the back end server will run at http://localhost:3456).

+You can also create an `.env` file in the `web-app` directory if you want to change the default `3000` port used by `create-react-app` scripts.
+Just put `PORT=<your_port>` in there.

 #### Start-up

 To start both the back end and the front end you can use the pre-made start-up scripts.
-Navigate to the top directory of the repo in your OS terminal, run `npm i` to download `concurrently` package and run `npm run start:win32` on Windows or `npm run start:unix` on UNIX OS (*UNIX script not tested*).
+Navigate to the top directory of the repo in your OS terminal, run `npm i` to download `concurrently` package and run `npm run start:win32` on Windows or `npm run start:unix` on UNIX OS.

 If the script fails, or you want to run thing in separate terminals, you can do the following:
 * Navigate to `/server/src` directory and start the back end with `ts-node index.ts` command in your OS terminal.